Aniakchak National Monument (Alaska).

-America has 108 places protected as National Monuments.
+America has 120 places protected as national monuments.
 Every one of these gems has been designated because of its unique historical, geological, biological, scientific or cultural value.

 These protected lands also contribute greatly to the economic vitality of nearby communities (White Sands National Monument alone garnered $15.7 million for the local economy in 2008, supporting 308 jobs).
 Visitors - and their dollars - are drawn to these spectacular places because they offer unique opportunities to experience the splendor of nature, and often of culture as well.

 Some of these wild lands are amazingly remarkable, world class treasures.
 Here are the 20 most surprising, most spectacular and most obscure National Monuments in our country:

 The world's largest gypsum dunefield, White Sands National Monument features very dynamic dunes, which may shift up to 30 feet per year.
 The pure gypsum is formed from an ephemeral lake with a very high mineral content that evaporates (as much as 80" annually), leaving behind deposits that are carried by wind.
 Native legend of the Pavla Blanca says that the evening winds are the ghost of Mañuela, who once went in search of her Spanish conquistador lover who died here hundreds of years ago.
 Visitors can enjoy bike rides, music performances, and other night events during full moons in summer and fall.
 Be aware that sometimes the site is closed when there is testing at the neighboring missile range.